oschwengers/referenceseeker/README.md

 ## Installation
 To setup ReferenceSeeker just do the following:
+1. install necessary python dependencies via pip
-1. clone the latest version of the repository
+2. clone the latest version of the repository
-2. set REFERENCE_SEEKER_HOME environment variable pointing to the repository directory
+3. set REFERENCE_SEEKER_HOME environment variable pointing to the repository directory
-3. download and extract a databases or create one yourself
+4. download and extract a databases or create one yourself

 Example:
 ```